hubvu/terraform-gke-ondat-demo/README.md

 #### Step 3 - `kubectl` & `kubectl-storageos` Configuration

-* Ensure that [`kubectl`](https://kubernetes.io/docs/tasks/tools/#kubectl) CLI is installed on your local machine and is in your path.
+* Ensure that the [`kubectl`](https://kubernetes.io/docs/tasks/tools/#kubectl) CLI is installed on your local machine and is in your path.
-* Ensure that [`kubectl-storageos`](https://github.com/storageos/kubectl-storageos/releases) CLI is installed on your local machine and is in your path.
+* Ensure that the [`kubectl-storageos`](https://github.com/storageos/kubectl-storageos/releases) CLI is installed on your local machine and is in your path.

 ### Contributing